sebiIO/phorge/README.md

 ## Configuration

-To startup Phabricator with a single command you need configured MySQL/MariaDB and S3 storage (Local server or AWS)
+To startup Phorge with a single command you need configured MySQL/MariaDB and S3 storage (Local server or AWS)

 ### Variables
 |Name|Default Value|